Dopamine fasting: Impacts

-The effects of an overload of one activity can cause our brains' natural dopamine to cause unbalancedness and negative effects on our body and mental health.
+The effects of an overload of one activity can cause the brain's natural dopamine to be imbalanced, producing negative effects on the body and one's mental health.

 Proponents of dopamine fasting argue that it is a way to exert greater self-control and self-discipline over one's life, and New York Times technology journalist Nellie Bowles found that dopamine fasting made her subject's everyday life "more exciting and fun".

 It has been described as a fad and a craze associated with Silicon Valley.
-An account in Vice said, "If the idea of abstaining from anything fun in order to increase your mental clarity is appealing, congratulations: You and the notorious biohackers in Silicon Valley are on the same wave."
+Katie Way for Vice said, "If the idea of abstaining from anything fun in order to increase your mental clarity is appealing, congratulations: You and the notorious biohackers in Silicon Valley are on the same wave."

-A clinical psychologist says, The "dopamine detox trend" is becoming a popular way for individuals to "unplug and enjoy the simpler things in life".
+A clinical psychologist says the "dopamine detox trend" is becoming a popular way for individuals to "unplug and enjoy the simpler things in life".

-Clifford Sussman, MD; and Paul Weigle, MD also explain for addictive gaming it is said that "For such patients, turning off their console after an hour of gaming is akin to individuals with alcohol use disorder trying to stop after 1 drink."
+Clifford Sussman, MD; and Paul Weigle, MD also explain for addictive gaming that "For such patients, turning off their console after an hour of gaming is akin to individuals with alcohol use disorder trying to stop after 1 drink."

 A study was conducted in adults (ages 30–45) and the relationships between digital screen time, video gaming, and impulsive behavior.
 Some key findings were that the association between more screen time use was linked to high impulsivity, particularly in situation of urgency.
 Another key finding was there are implications for mental health issues in adulthood.

 Gambling is also a highly addictive activity that feeds off a dopamine rush, and online sports betting has been a huge influence for addicted gamblers to resist.